Quick facts:

 RETURNS & CANCELED ORDERS

-All canceled and returned orders will be charged a 30% restocking fee.
-All sales are final, included are firearms, ammunition, and optics.
-Any order that surpasses 21 days and we haven’t received the requested documents for your order.
+Any order not placed on TACTICCAL (3rd party sellers) that surpasses 21 days and we haven’t received the requested documents for your order.
 Your order will be canceled, and funds returned minus the 30% restocking fee.

 This is important information regarding firearm returns: Please inspect all firearms thoroughly at the FFL dealer before proceeding with the transfer.
 Once a new firearm is transferred to you from the FFL, it is considered used, even if unfired, and we cannot guarantee acceptance of the return.
 Please note that we do not reimburse FFL transfer fees for returned items.
 While some manufacturer defects may not be identifiable upon initial inspection, if you discover a defect after accepting the transfer, you must return the firearm directly to the manufacturer for replacement or repair in accordance with their warranty policy.
 This helps you avoid unnecessary transfer fees through your local FFL dealer.
 If we receive a defective firearm that has already been transferred, we will forward it to the manufacturer on your behalf.
 Manufacturer-repaired firearms can be returned directly to the customer without additional FFL transfer or associated fees.
 However, if the manufacturer chooses to replace the firearm, the replacement firearm must transfer through your local FFL dealer to document the new serial number (this will require a background check).
 Please note that we will not cover any additional transfer fees in this situation.